ch-gopi/ch-gopi/README.md

 <h3 align="left">👩‍💻 About Me</h3>

+- 👩🏻‍💻 Pronouns: he/Him

 - 🔭 I’m currently working on [https://bit.ly/GopiResume](MERN Stack)

+- 💼 I’m currently working as a Frontend Engineer at ....

+- 📋 I've previously worked as a Software Engineer at ..and an MTS at ....

+- 🎒 I've done almost .. internships in frontend primarily.

+- 👩🏻‍🏫 I love teaching students and have mentored across 1000+ students over various platforms.
+One of my videos on youtube has 23K+ views on it, wherein I've taught how to           create a Swiggy Clone.

 - 🌱 I’m currently learning **React,springboot**

 - 👯 I’m looking to collaborate on [https://bit.ly/GopiResume](Mern Stack)

+- 🧭 I love exploring and working both in frontend and backend.

 - 🤝 I’m looking for help with [https://bit.ly/GopiResume](React)